 - NDIS participants 21 years of age and over.
 If you are a young adult aged 21 to 25 years (inclusive) you may choose to receive services through either the CSO or Voucher program.

-If you are an NDIS participant under 26 years of age, have a diagnosed permanent hearing impairment and not already receiving hearing services from Australian Hearing, your Local Area Coordinator (LAC), Early Childhood Early Intervention (ECEI) Partner or National Disability Insurance Agency (NDIA) planner can refer you to Australian Hearing (external).
+If you are an NDIS participant under 26 years of age, have a diagnosed permanent hearing impairment and not already receiving hearing services from Australian Hearing, your Local Area Coordinator (LAC), Early Childhood Early Intervention (ECEI) Partner or National Disability Insurance Agency (NDIA) planner can refer you to Australian Hearing (external) (External website).

-If you are an NDIS participant 26 years of age and over with complex communication needs, you may be eligible to receive Specialist Hearing Services (external).
+If you are an NDIS participant 26 years of age and over with complex communication needs, you may be eligible to receive Specialist Hearing Services (external) (External website).
 Your LAC or NDIA planner can refer you to Specialist Hearing Services at Australian Hearing.

 Under the HSP, fully subsidised hearing aids must meet, and often exceed the performance and technical requirements prescribed by the program which are designed to help appropriately manage the effects of most people's hearing loss".
 Therefore, all hearing devices funded under the HSP are of a high-quality.